normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/ParameterStoreConfigurationProvider.md

 ## Add values to Parameter Store

-You can add parameter through the [System Manager console](https://console.aws.amazon.com/systems-manager/parameters).
+You can add parameter through the <a href="https://console.aws.amazon.com/systems-manager/parameters" target="_blank">System Manager console</a>.
 Be sure to select the region you plan on deploying the application to.

 You can also set the values with any AWS SDK or CLI.
 Here is the .NET code to add the Cognito configuration data to Parameter Store.
 You must set the **userPoolId, userPoolClientId** and **userPoolClientSecret** variables to the values that you set in **appsettings.Development.json** in the